-Name Age Director Since Positions Held and Specific Experience and Qualifications Clyde C. Tuggle 56 2011 Mr. Tuggle is Senior Vice President, Global Public Affairs and Communications of The Coca-Cola Company and has served in that capacity since 2009.
-From 1997 to 2000, Mr. Tuggle worked in Coca-Cola's Central European Division Office in Vienna where he held a variety of positions, including as Director of Operations Development, Deputy to the Division President and Region Manager for Austria.
+Name Age Director Since Positions Held and Specific Experience and Qualifications Clyde C. Tuggle 57 2011 Mr. Tuggle is a co-founder of Pine Island Capital Partners, a private investment firm.
+Mr. Tuggle retired as Senior Vice President, Global Public Affairs and Communications of The Coca-Cola Company in 2017, a position he held since 2009, and subsequently served as Senior Advisor to the Chief Executive Officer of Coca-Cola until April 2018.
+From 1998 to 2000, Mr. Tuggle worked in Coca-Cola's Central European Division Office in Vienna where he held a variety of positions, including as Director of Operations Development, Deputy to the Division President and Region Manager for Austria.
 In 2000, Mr. Tuggle was elected Vice President of The Coca-Cola Company.
-In 2003, he was elected Senior Vice President of The Coca-Cola Company.
-In 2003, he was elected Senior Vice President of The Coca-Cola Company, appointed Director of Worldwide Public Affairs and Communications and named to The Coca-Cola Company's Executive Committee.
+In 2003, he was elected Senior Vice President of The Coca-Cola Company, appointed Director of Worldwide Public Affairs and Communications and named to Coca-Cola's Executive Committee.
 From 2005 until 2008, Mr. Tuggle served as President of Coca-Cola's Russia, Ukraine & Belarus Business Unit.
 From 2008 to 2009, Mr. Tuggle served as Coca-Cola's Senior Vice President, Corporate Affairs and Productivity.
-Mr. Tuggle has served on the Board of Directors of Georgia Power Company since 2012 and also currently serves on the board of directors of TRIFORM, LLC.
-E. Jenner Wood III 65 1995 Mr. Wood served as Corporate Executive Vice President of SunTrust Banks, Inc. from 1994 until his retirement in 2016.
-He also served as Chairman, President and Chief Executive Officer of the Atlanta Division of SunTrust Bank from 2014 to October 2015.
-Mr. Wood served as Chairman, President and Chief Executive Officer of the Atlanta/Georgia Division of SunTrust Bank from 2013 and as Chairman, President and Chief Executive Officer of the Atlanta/Georgia Division of SunTrust Bank from 2013 and as Chairman, President and Chief Executive Officer of the Georgia/North Florida Division of SunTrust Bank from 2013 through March 2014.
+Mr. Tuggle has served on the Board of Directors of Georgia Power Company since 2012 and also currently serves on the Board of Directors of TRIFORM, LLC.
+Mr. Tuggle has more than 10 years of executive management experience at a publicly traded company heavily focused on brand management, which serves our Board well.
+In addition, Mr. Tuggle's experience at The Coca-Cola Company, which includes oversight of investor relations and public communications issues, provides key insights to our Board and Audit Committee.
+E. Jenner Wood III 66 1995 Mr. Wood served as Corporate Executive Vice President of SunTrust Banks, Inc. from 1994 until his retirement in 2016.
+He also served as Chairman, President and Chief Executive Officer of the Atlanta Division of SunTrust Bank from 2014 to 2015.
+Mr. Wood served as Chairman, President and Chief Executive Officer of the Atlanta/Georgia Division of SunTrust Bank from 2010 to 2013 and as Chairman, President and Chief Executive Officer of the Georgia/North Florida Division of SunTrust Bank from 2013 to 2014.
 Prior to that, Mr. Wood had served as President, Chairman and Chief Executive Officer of SunTrust Bank Central Group from 2002 to 2010.
-Mr. Wood is a director of The Southern Company and Genuine Parts Company.
-Mr. Wood serves on the Governance and Nuclear/Operations Committees of The Southern Company and on the Audit and Compensation and Governance Committees of Genuine Parts Company.
+Mr. Wood is a director of Southern Company and Genuine Parts Company.
+Mr. Wood serves on the Audit Committee of Southern Company and on the Audit and Compensation, Nominating and Governance Committees of Genuine Parts Company.
 Mr. Wood previously served as a director of Crawford & Company until his retirement from that position in 2013.
-Mr. Wood also previously served as a director of Georgia Power Company until his election to the Board of Directors of that entity's parent company, The Southern Company, in 2012.
+Mr. Wood is active in numerous civic and community organizations, having previously served as the Chairman of the Metro Atlanta Chamber of Commerce and currently serving as the Chairman of the Robert W. Woodruff Foundation, the Joseph B. Whitehead Foundation, the Lettie Pate Evans Foundation and the Jesse Parker Williams Foundation.
+Mr. Wood also serves as a trustee of the Sartain Lanier Family Foundation. various affiliates.
+Mr. Wood's insights with respect to financial issues and the financial services industry generally, including as it relates to the retail and business aspects of SunTrust Banks' operations, together with his extensive experience on the boards of directors and committees of various public and private companies, make him a valuable asset to our Board.
+8